wrm65/Capstone-Project-2024/docs/data_sheet.md

  <p>
 		<p>
 			<ol start="4">
 			<li><b>Map raw data columns to database table columns:</b> As a school instance in the raw dataset contained over 300 columns, this was significantly reduced to 20 columns.
-In addition, the column names were abbreviated and somewhat cryptic, therefore the columns were given more meaningful names.</li>
+In addition, some of the column names were abbreviated and somewhat cryptic, therefore the columns were given more meaningful names.</li>
 			<li><b>Saving to a PostgreSQL database:</b> The newly formatted school instances were stored into a database table, <b><i>education_establishment</i></b>.
 By using SQL, this approach allowed further validation and updating of the dataset to be completed in an easier and quicker manner.
 				<details>
-					<summary>Database table: <b><i>education_establishment</i></b> (click to view table definition)</summary>
+					<summary>Database table: <b><i>education_establishment</i></b> (click to view definition)</summary>
 					<pre>
 CREATE TABLE education_establishment
 (